freenas/freenas-docs/userguide/services.rst

     * :guilabel:`Path`: browse to the pool/dataset/directory to be
       shared

 #.
-Start the FTP service in :guilabel:`Services --> FTP`.
-Click the red
+Start the FTP service in :menuselection:`Services --> FTP`.
+Click
-    :guilabel:`Power` button on the :guilabel:`FTP` card.
+    the red :guilabel:`Power` button on the :guilabel:`FTP` card.
     The FTP service takes a second or so to start.
 The :guilabel:`Power` button changes to green when the service is running.

 #.
 Test the connection from a client using a utility such as